 Antenna tilt optimization should ensure that inter-cell handovers work properly, and network interference is minimized.
 This results in improved KPIs and optimized capacity.

 What is the measurement technology behind antenna tilt optimization?

 The 2 most important parameters to focus on are coverage and data throughput.
 The measure for coverage in LTE is the RSRP (Reference Signal Received Power), an indicator of the power that a user receives from a base station.
 A suitable measure for data throughput is the SINR (Signal to Interference plus Noise Ratio).
 The higher the SINR for a user, the more data can be transmitted with a given number of air interface resources.

 In the image above, the larger black circle in the lower-left corner of each image shows an area with a bad RSRP (yellow and red color), which means bad coverage and a low SINR, translating into a low throughput.
 This is a typical scenario: in areas with bad coverage, you normally get low data rates.

 The smaller black circle on the left shows an area with good coverage (green color); in the circle in the image on the right, however, the yellow and red color indicate a low SINR and low data rates.
 Low data rates in an area with good coverage, how can that be?
 The assumption is that overlapping areas of neighbor cells are too big, causing what is known as pilot pollution.

-A deeper analysis (troubleshooting) shows that 2 base stations in this critical area could be received with a similar receive power (similar RSRP) – see the screenshot below.
-Consequently, the SINR with the best received base station has to be low, since 1 strong interferer is present.
-This is proof for pilot pollution.
+A more in-depth analysis (troubleshooting) shows that 2 base stations in this critical area could be received with a similar receive power (similar RSRP) – see the screenshot below.
+Consequently, the SINR with the best-received base station has to be low, since 1 strong interferer is present.
+This is proof of pilot pollution.